AJ-Whalley/portfolio/README.md

 # <a id="devprocess"></a>The Development Process
 ## What went well

 I think my Figma designing went really well.
 I found colors and a style that I liked and although it took me about 3 days to put it all together I enjoyed the final outcome and what I learnt along the way.
+The Figma design really set me up for success when it was time to code.

 When it comes to coding I learnt a lot and I think that is what went really well.
 I was able to learn how CSS grid and all the elements interact with each other when applying style.
-I now have a good grasp of how to position items on a website and confident in my ability to problem solves when something isn't right.
+I now have a good grasp of how to position items on a website and am confident in my ability to problem solve when something isn't working right.

 ## Challenges

 There were many challenges through building my portfolio site.
-I had to learn how the elements interact with padding, margin and within grids etc.
+I had to learn how the elements interact with padding, margin, css grid, styling icons, the site responsive for all devices etc.

 The biggest challenge I had was aligning the menu within the header and making it open with the page area selections.